joshleeb/creditcard/README.md

     formatter.is_maestro(n)
     formatter.is_discover(n)

-Each of these method will return `True` or `False` on whether the given number `n` matches the format tested.
+Each of these method will return `True` or `False` depending on whether the given number `n` matches the format tested.
+As with the Validator and Generator, `n` can be either a string or an integer.

 To get the format of a number:

     formatter.get_format(n)

 This method will return a list of the formats the number `n` complies with.
 If the number doesn't match any formats then the method will return a list with the single string `"Unknown"`.